AR-D-R/BYD-Spotify-Patcher/README.md

 ## Features

 * Can produce two separate Spotify instances that can be installed alongside BYD's factory Spotify.
-* Use different Spotify accounts in each instance.
+* Uses different Spotify accounts in each instance.
 * Automatically restores playback after the BYD infotainment system restarts.
 * **Left (LHD)** and **Right (RHD)** wide-screen layouts.
 * Custom visible app name.
 SpotifyPlus as default.